Esri/pyprt/README.md

 * On RHEL-based Linux, run e.g. `source /opt/rh/devtoolset-8/enable`.
 * On macOS, there is usually no action required (the current Xcode command line tools are activated by default).

+_Note: on Windows, replace `bin` with `Scripts` in the following commands._

 #### Build Python Wheel

 1. Open a shell in the PyPRT git root.
-1. First time only: run `pipenv install` to get all required Python packages.
+1. First time only: setup a virtual Python environment with build dependencies for PyPRT.
+    1. Create the virtual environment: `python -m venv pyprt-venv`
+    1. Get latest pip: `pyprt-venv/bin/python -m pip install --upgrade pip`
+    1. Install build dependencies for PyPRT: `pyprt-venv/bin/python -m pip install -r requirements`
-1. Run `pipenv run python setup.py bdist_wheel`.
+1. Run `pyprt-venv/bin/python setup.py bdist_wheel`.
 This will build the CMake project and Python packages.
 1. The resulting wheel is written to the temporary `dist` folder.

 #### Build Conda Package